hussius/deeplearning-biology/README.md

 This is from the group of Brendan Frey in Toronto, and the authors are also involved in the company Deep Genomics.
 DeepBind focuses on predicting the binding specificities of DNA-binding or RNA-binding proteins, based on experiments such as ChIP-seq, ChIP-chip, RIP-seq,  protein-binding microarrays, and HT-SELEX.
 Published in a high-profile journal (Nature Biotechnology.)

+**DeeperBind - Enhancing Prediction of Sequence Specificities of DNA Binding Proteins** [[preprint](https://arxiv.org/pdf/1611.05777.pdf)]

+This is an attempt to improve on DeepBind by adding a recurrent sequence learning module (LSTM) after the convolutional layer(s).
+In this way, the authors propose to capture a positional dimension that is lost in the pooling step in the original DeepBind design.
+They claim that benchmarking shows that this architecture leads to superior performance compared to previous work.

 **DeepMotif - Visualizing Genomic Sequence Classifications** [[paper](https://arxiv.org/abs/1605.01133)]

 This is also about learning and predicting binding specificities of proteins to certain DNA patterns or "motifs".
 However, this paper makes use of a combination of convolutional layers and [highway networks](https://arxiv.org/pdf/1505.00387v2.pdf), with more layers than the DeepBind network.
 The authors also show how a learned classifier can generate typical DNA motifs by input optimization; applying back-propagation with all the weights held constant in order to find an input pattern that maximally activates the appropriate output node in the network.